-- Tunnels: When the larvae burrows into the wood it creates tunnels which weaken the structure of the wood
+- Tunnels: When the larvae burrow into the wood it creates tunnels that weaken the structure of the wood

-Woodworm is often brought into the home unwittingly in second hand furniture or reclaimed timber.
-However, the beetles can also fly into the house from outside.
+Woodworm is often brought into the home unwittingly in second-hand furniture or reclaimed timber, the beetles can also fly into the house from outside.

 - determine whether the infestation is active or inactive

 - check how much structural damage, if any, has occurred and advise you what needs to be done about it